*Disclaimer. This is fan fiction. This is not my world. I’m just showing my guy some love. My favorite bad guy.

 As he started to close, three shadows approached his booth.
 He swiveled on his stool and welcomed the next loser to bring him easy money; his philosophy.

 That smug attitude transformed when he saw The Clown come into the light.
 He’d seen him before but never this close.
-He had heard the stories of his brilliance and read the headlines of his madness.
+He’d heard the stories of his brilliance and read the headlines of his madness.
 He was shook—no, he was shaking—literally shaking in his shoes, and he was bouncing on his seat, stumbling over his words.
 “Wah-wah-welcome to Puzzler.
 Five dollars to play.
 Ah-ah-answer the riddle, beat the puzzle, answer another riddle, win a prize.”

 The Clown laughed.
 “Is that all?”
 He asked in a deep, dark, goofy tone that superseded the kid’s expectations.